 The laboratory compliments the lecture.
 Students study the life cycles of parasites and learn to recognize the intermediary and adult forms of parasites causing human disease.
 The vectors which spread the parasites are studied as well.
-The laboratory meets for two hours per week.
 It is suggested that the student take the laboratory portion simultaneously with the lecture portion of the course.
 Recommended: BIO 206.
 Offered fall on every even-numbered year.
 Prerequisite: BIO 101-102.